A few thoughts and ideas on kindness

 Part 1

-The Year of Magical Thinking (2005) by Joan Didion, [an American writer and journalist, considered one of the pioneers of New Journalism [a style of journalism developed in the 1960s-70s, which uses literary techniques and is characterized by a subjective perspective, Reporters interpolate subjective language within facts, immersing themselves in the stories as they reported and wrote them; whereas in traditional journalism, the journalist is supposed to be “invisible”], is a surgically precise examination of her grief and bereavement process following the death of her husband, writer John Gregory Dunne.
+The Year of Magical Thinking (2005) by Joan Didion, an American writer and journalist, considered one of the pioneers of New Journalism [a style of journalism developed in the 1960s-70s, which uses literary techniques and is characterized by a subjective perspective, in which journalists immerse themselves in the stories; whereas in traditional journalism, the journalist is supposed to be “invisible”], is a surgically precise examination of her grief and bereavement process following the death of her husband, writer John Gregory Dunne.
 It is an acute, poignant and yet detached and detailed examination of a loss that devastated her.
 And one could say it is both candid and discreet, and I think this contributes to her succeeding in turning the very personal into something universal, a story that can concern and reflect the experience of the bereaved wherever they may find themselves.
 Didion narrates a year that started when her husband collapsed from a fatal heart attack while they were having dinner on December 30th, 2003, after having visited their daughter who was put on life support in an intensive care unit.
-There’s a haunting sentence in the book: “Life changes fast.
-Life changes in the instant.
-You sit down to dinner and life as you know it ends.”

-Didion is called to deal with the loss of her husband and the caring of her daughter, Quintana Roo, who was in an induced comma in hospital, at the same time.There is from the beginning a parallel or rather intertwined narrative about her daughter’s unfolding drama, a case of double pneumonia that turned into septic shock.
+Didion is called to deal with the loss of her husband and the caring of her daughter, Quintana Roo, who was in an induced comma in hospital, at the same time..There is from the beginning a parallel or rather intertwined narrative about her daughter’s unfolding drama, a case of double pneumonia that turned into septic shock.
 Didion could only tell her about her father’s death sixteen days later, after the doctors had managed to remove the breathing tube and reduce sedation to a point at which she could gradually wake up.

 The expression in the title of the book, magical thinking, points to a childlike way of thinking, a psychological defense or mechanism of denial that Didion recruits, semi-consciously, to move through the days and weeks and months after the event.
 She reports several instances of her engaging with magical thinking and her inability to fully come to terms with the reality and finality of her husband’s death, hoping that he will somehow magically reappear to wear his shoes or pick up his book.

-First she turns to literature, studies and medical books and articles to understand what happened, if it oculd have been avoided and what decisions to make concerning her daughter because as she explains: “In times of trouble I had been trained since childhood, read, learn, work it up, go to the literature.
+First she turns to literature, studies and medical books and articles to understand what happened, if her husband’s death oculd have been avoided and what to do for her daughter because as she explains: “In times of trouble I had been trained since childhood, read, learn, work it up, go to the literature.
 Information was control.
 Given that grief remained the most general of afflictions its literature seemed remarkably spare.
 There was the journal CS Lewis kept after the death of his wife, A Grief Observed, but not much else.”
-“Grief comes in waves,” she writes, “paroxysms, sudden apprehensions that weaken the knees and blind the eyes and obliterate the dailiness of life.
-Virtually everyone who has ever experienced grief mentions this phenomenon of “waves,”and elsewhere she turns to Freud and Melanie Klein’s writings about grief and mourning.
+She turns to Freud and Melanie Klein’s writings about grief and mourning, and buys a medical book on neuroanatomy.in an attempt to make informed decisions concerning her daughter.

 The second book I read by Joan Didion was Notes to John (2025), consisting of 46, I think, largely unedited diary entries.The book was put together after her death.
 In 1999 Didion began therapy sessions because her family “had had a few rough years.”
 Didion described these sessions in a journal she had created for her husband, John Gregory Dunne.
 Over some length of time she recorded conversations she had with psychoanalyst and psychiatrist Roger MacKinnon.
 It is a very intimate account.
 The sessions focused on her adopted daughter’s serious alcoholism and its effect on her work and decision making, Didion’s constant worrying, motherhood, individuation, over-protectiveness, guilt, adoption and the complexities of her relationship with her daughter.
 Later they discussed Didion’s own work and the difficulty she had in sustaining it amidst her worries, her own childhood, her early tendency to anticipate catastrophe, the question of her legacy.
 They also discussed ways of responding and supporting her daughter’s participation in AA groups when Didion herself disapproved of them intellectually, and whether to support her daughter financially, suicide risk, financial decisions, and more.

 While I was reading the book I kept wondering whether this packaging of her notes and diary pages into a book after her death without her ever having expressed any desire for them to be published, was wise or ethical.
-I also wondered if it was just my view or whether others or book critics had similar notions.
+I also wondered if it was just my view or whether others or book critics had similar feelings.
 So, I looked at some reviews on the Net, and yes, there were people who thought that maybe it was a misguided decision to publish these very intimate and personal notes.
 The fact that she was a writer and that she had written these pages did not instantly mean that they were meant for publishing.
 These diary entries could have been a way for Didion to further process what took place during the analysis, a way of also involving her husband in the process, or simply a recording of a period in her life, perhaps for use in future books.
 Also, Didion had written The Year of Magical Thinking and Blue Nights, both very personal books, about her husband and daughter’s deaths, so the publishing of the diary pages did not seem necessary.
 Some critics referred to a crude fascination in seeing the material below or behind the finished books, but I think it’s still an invasion of Didion and her family’s privacy after her death.

 The Camera My Mother Gave Me (2001), written by Susanna Kaysen, is a memoir-novel, one could say.
 Defining it as a novel allows the writer more freedom to tell a personal story while shaping her narrative the way she needs.
 The title is an artistic reference to the body organ she writes about.
 Kaysen writes unflinchingly about a gynaecologically related health condition and her long struggle for answers and relief from pain from the physicians and the health providers she visits when there seems to be no satisfactory answer or agreement among them about neither the causes nor the treatment.